BU-IE-582/fall20-cccanhakan/index.md

 [Here](hw3/hw3 code jupyter.ipynb) you can find my code for homework 3 (jupyter).

 [Here](hw3/hw3 code jupy-r.r) you can find my code for homework 3 (txt).

+## Homework 4

+NOTE: I thought that this homework was the voluntary one as there was no following homework (and counting from hw0 we may call this as the 5th one).
+So I did not create an html file and upload it (as i didnt want to rerun the code in knitr again).
+However after a conversation with a classmate I am uploading this just to be sure.
+Apologies for the delay.

+[Here](hw4/hw4.html) you can see my homework 4.

+[Here](hw4/homework 4 MAIN.ipynb) you can find the code for my homework. (jupyter)